Oktaliem/OWASPZAPOdooGauge/README.md

 # OWASPZAPOdooGauge
 Run Automated Security/Penetration testing with OWASP ZAP + Selenium + TestNG + Gauge + Java + Maven + Odoo
-This repository has 2 ways to run the test
+This repository has 2 ways to run the test :
 - run it via TestNG framework
 - run it via Gauge framework

+Gauge is another alternative framework to write a test via specification without gerkhin langunge (Cucumber)

 # Environment
 ```